bisdn/bisdn.github.io/introduction_baseboxd.md

 * The Switch (Openflow port state messages)
 * Linux tap interfaces (netlink messages)

 From the switch side, it listens for OFPT_PORT_STATUS async messages, and updates the states of the tap ports accordingly.
-It crates tap interfaces for each port that is up, and disables them when they go down *(implementation pending)*.
+It creates tap interfaces for each port that is up, and disables them when they go down *(implementation pending)*.
 This interaction can be observed on the illustration below.

 ```text
 +------------+